javiereguiluz/easybook/README.md

 **[easybook](http://easybook-project.org)** lets you easily publish books in various electronic formats (ePub, MOBI, PDF and HTML).
-It was originally designed to publish programming books, but you can use **easyboook** to publish any kind of book, manual or documentation website.
+It was originally designed to publish programming books, but you can use **easybook** to publish any kind of book, manual or documentation website.

 ![easybook worflow diagram](doc/easybook-doc-en/Contents/images/what_is_easybook.png)